TheBlep/Terminal-based-battleship/README.md

 - **Victory Message:** The game announces the winner when all ships of one player are sunk.

   ![Victory message](assets/images/victory.png)
+  - **Colorama:** Throughout the player will experiance a bit more than the normal black and white termainl text with colors inported with colorama.
+This adds some variation to text and not only adds ot the interesting factor but also increases contrast of important messages and clarifies positive or negative results.

 ### Future Features
 - **Multiplayer Mode:** Allowing two players to play remotely.